shhivaakoppula/Predicting-Export-Growth-Using-Machine-Learning/README.md

 Export growth is framed as a **binary classification problem**: predict whether a country's exports in year *t+1* will exceed year *t*.
 Eleven machine learning classifiers are benchmarked under rigorous temporal validation, and the results are analyzed both statistically and through an economic policy lens.

-This work was submitted as a term paper for the Applied Data Science & Analytics course at **SRH Wilhelm Löhe Hochschule, Erlangen, Germany**.
+This work was submitted as a term paper for the Machine Learning course at **SRH University**.

 ---

-## 🎯 Key Results
+##  Key Results

 | Model | Accuracy | F1-Score | ROC-AUC |
 |---|---|---|---|